open-edge-insights/eii-core/README.md

   >     ```
   ---

-All the below EIS build and run commands to be executed from the [WORKDIR]/IEdgeInsights/build/ directory.
+All the below EII build and run commands to be executed from the [WORKDIR]/IEdgeInsights/build/ directory.

-Below are the usecases supported by EIS to bring up the respective services mentioned in the yaml file.
+Below are the usecases supported by EII to bring up the respective services mentioned in the yaml file.

 ## Main usecases